MiscellaneousStuff/mech-interp-tinystories/README.md

 ### Preliminary Analysis of MLP Layer in Transformer Block

+Prompt: "Jack and Lily liked to watch the moon at night.
+They noticed that the moon changed its shape every night.
+Sometimes the moon was big and round, and sometimes it was"

 #### 4096 MLP: blocks.0.mlp.hook_post (PreLN, GeLU)
 Mean: -0.0483 \
 Standard Deviation: 0.2245 \